Eclipse Calculator – Eclipses in Qaanaaq, Greenland

 Click on the Sun/Moon symbol in the “Looks like” column to see what the eclipse looks like during the different phases of the event.

-This eclipse is in progress during moonrise or moonset, so only parts of the eclipse is visible in Qaanaaq.
+This eclipse is in progress during moonrise or moonset, so only parts of the eclipse are visible in Qaanaaq.

 The animation's bottom edge represents an ideal, flat horizon, which is at the same altitude as the observer.Times are local for Qaanaaq (WGT - West Greenland Time).